Balvir Singh: Commissioner

 Singh was sworn in to the Burlington County Board of County Commissioners on January 3, 2018.
 The oath of office was administered by Central New Jersey politician Vin Gopal, who was then Senator-Elect for New Jersey's 11th Legislative District.
 Gopal is the first Indian-American to be elected to New Jersey's State Senate.

-Singh voted in favor of the 2018 County budget, which resulted in a reduction in property taxes.
+Singh voted in favor of the 2018 county budget, which resulted in a reduction in property taxes.
 The budget also called for a cut in the amount of money going into the Burlington County farmland preservation and open space fund since only two farms had applied for the program during the 2018 fiscal year, and neither accepted the county's offer.

-At the March 19, 2018 Board meeting, Republican Commissioner introduced a resolution to expand the Burlington County Women's Advisory Council's size from 15 to 20 members.
+At the March 19, 2018, board meeting, A Republican commissioner introduced a resolution to expand the Burlington County Women's Advisory Council's size from 15 to 20 members.
 Singh and Pullion expressed concern that current members were being dismissed and that new members were being chosen without a public advertisement of the vacancies.
 The resolution passed along a party-line vote.

 On June 13, 2018, Singh and Pullion cast dissenting votes on a motion to grant an $89,500 contract for architectural services for security studies within the schools of Burlington County.
 During the meeting, a resident addressed the Board and alleged that the firm had donated to Republican campaigns in the past.
 Singh and Pullion cited the firm that was granted the contract, alleging that the appointment had been made for political reasons.

 In January 2019, Singh joined with fellow Democrats on the Board to rescind the county's so-called "double dipper ban," which would prohibit Burlington County from employing any individual already collecting a taxpayer-funded pension unless they agreed to freeze their pension payments.
 Singh argued that the ban prevented hiring experienced individuals for publicly funded jobs within the county.

+New Jersey General Assembly

+The members of the Burlington County Democratic committee selected Singh to fill the General Assembly seat that became vacant when Herb Conaway resigned to take office in the U.S. House of Representatives.

+Singh and fellow incumbent Carol A. Murphy both won new terms in the 2025 election, beating Republican candidates Doug Dillon and Dione Johnson by 2–1 margins.